 -Receive from your physician the information necessary to sign an informed consent prior to the start of any procedure and/or any treatment (except in emergencies).
 Such information for informed consent should include the specific procedure and/or treatment, significant medical risks involved and the probable duration of incapacitation.

 -Be provided with the proper information concerning significant alternatives for medical care or treatment or medical alternatives and the consequences of not complying with a therapy.

 -Receive an appropriate explanation of the cost of your treatment.

--Complain regarding care to the hospital management or through suggestion boxes.
-The result will be informed by social worker office (as soon as possible).
+-Complaint regarding care to patient relations staff or through suggestion boxes.
+The result will be informed through patient relations (as soon as possible).

 -Know the alternative source of care when it is not available or the hospital cannot provide.